-On September 25, I filed an initiative to appear on the November 2020 ballot, the California Privacy Rights and Enforcement Act.
+On November 13th, 2019, I filed an initiative to appear on the November 2020 ballot, the California Privacy Rights Act.

-Or the latest version as submitted to the California Attorney General's website: here
+Read the full initiative on the California Attorney General's website: here

 In the two years since introducing the legislation that passed as the California Consumer Privacy Act (CCPA), which gives nearly 40 million people in this state the strongest data privacy rights in the country, I’ve realized the immense power consumers are up against when it comes to having true control over their own data.